Crossing Boundaries

 Resilience Game

-One New Message from Eloise Best in England is available to play.
+Play One New Message from Eloise Best in England.
 This award-winning resilience game focuses on coping strategies to help deal with real-world stress and anxiety.
 A free lesson plan is available for classroom use.

 For more information about our resilience games visit resilient.games.